bilek993/CLUSEK/.docs/texture_maps.md

 #### Splat maps

 This texture is used to control the blending of detail textures on a terrain.
 Each channel represents a different mask for detail textures.
 Only 3 channels are used (RGB) for better performance because splat map texturing is very costly to render.
-Recommended compression is BC7.
+Recommended compression is BC7 without alpha.
 Mapping for this texture:

 | Red | Green | Blue |
 |-----|-------|------|